-DAVID P. BOURNE\, CHARLIE EGAN, THÉO LAVIER\, AND BEATRICE PELLONI\
+DAVID BOURNE, CHARLIE EGAN, THÉO LAVIER, BEATRICE PELLONI

 ABSTRACT.
-We prove existence of weak solutions of the 3D compressible semi-geostrophic (SG) equations with compactly supported measure-valued initial data.
+We prove existence of weak solutions of the 3D compressible semi-geostrophic (SG) equations with measure-valued initial data.
 These equations model large-scale atmospheric flows.
 Our proof uses a particle discretisation and semi-discrete optimal transport techniques.
 We show that, if the initial data is a discrete measure, then the compressible SG equations admit a unique, twice continuously differentiable, energy-conserving and global-in-time solution.
 In general, by discretising the initial measure by particles and sending the number of particles to infinity, we show that for any compactly supported initial measure there exists a global-in-time solution of the compressible SG equations that is Lipschitz in time.
-This significantly generalises the original results due to Cullen and Maroofi (2003), and it provides the theoretical foundation for the design of numerical schemes using semi-discrete optimal transport to solve the 3D compressible SG equations.
+This significantly generalises the original results due to Cullen and Maroofi (2003), and it sets the theoretical foundation for solving the compressible SG equations numerically.